dhoard/k-synthetic-test/README.md

 ## Build

 ```
-cd <project director>
+cd <project directory>
 mvn clean package
 ```

 ## Run

+Create a topic with a partition count that is equals to the number of Kafka brokers.

-Edit `producer.properties` to match your Kafka environment
+Edit `producer.properties` to match your Kafka environment.

-Edit `consumer.properties` to match your Kafka environment
+Edit `consumer.properties` to match your Kafka environment.

 Execute `./KafkaSyntheticTest.sh producer.properties consumer.properties`